 #2: Addicted to the Gym or Afraid of Losing Progress?*

-It's 3pm.
-Suddenly, I'm in a terribly, grouchy mood.
+It's 3pm and I'm suddenly competing with Sesame Street's Oscar the grouch.
 Plans for the remainder of the day are influx.
-I snap at my mom for wanting to walk around the mall, or worse… treat me to frozen yogurt, but I can't explain why.
-A few hours later, I'm back from the gym.
+I snap at my mom for wanting to walk around the mall, but I can't explain why.
+Until a few hours later, I'm back from the gym.
 I can breathe again.
 I’m in a good mood as if nothing was ever wrong in the first place.
-It’s taken me years to realize that I get this way when I'm anxious about finding time to workout.
+It’s taken me years to realize that I get this way when I'm anxious about finding time to workout, and to appreciate my first world problem, even when it doesn't feel that way.

 For the last two years, my gym addiction has been so "bad" that I have anxiety months before just one day of travel if I know that I’ll miss a workout or won't have access to a gym.
 I was petrified of going abroad because I knew that it would take me at least a few days to find a gym.
 I almost didn’t live in Boston for a semester because I was worried about not finding a gym immediately.
 I'm already texting anyone I can find in Seattle to ask about a gym months in advance.
 It sounds absolutely ridiculous, but you’d send me to the gym if you had to interact with me at 3pm on a busy Saturday before my workout.

 Most people ask, “Why don’t you go for a run when you don’t have gym access?” or “What about a home workout?”
-Unfortunately, I can't settle for any kind of workout.
+Unfortunately, I'm not one to settle.
 I need to lift.
 While I'd prefer to go for a run over nothing, it's not enough.
-If I go on a run or to a spin class with my sister, I'll still need to lift later.
+If I go on a run or to a spin class with my sister, I still need to lift later.

 It’s irrational, but I’m afraid I’ll lose my progress if I miss a lift.
 No amount of scientific research can convince me otherwise.
 (Trust me, I’ve tried.)
 I wasn't always like this.
-When I first started lifting, I’d occasionally miss a day, but it wasn’t the end of the world.
+When I first started lifting, I’d occasionally miss a day and it wasn’t the end of the world.
 My body would be grateful for the extra rest.
-The more time goes by, the more intense I become about missing a lift.
-I'll occasionally force myself to take an extra day or two off, but I always plan far in advance and second guess myself.
-I haven’t missed a workout in eight months now.* I'm good about not exercising the same muscle two days in a row so that I don't hurt myself.
+The more time goes by, the more intense I become.
+It's the only kind of addition I'd willingly choose for myself.
+I occasionally force myself to take an extra day or two off, but I always plan far in advance and second guess myself.
+I haven’t missed a workout in eight months now.* I'm careful about not exercising the same muscle two days in a row so that I don't hurt myself.

 There are fitness fanatics that hate their rest day so much that they often skip it, but this has never been me.
 I look forward to my rest day because it means I can wear real clothes and have more free time without feeling guilty.
 I guess I have less of an "addiction to the gym" and more of a fear of losing progress or becoming out of shape.
 I don't feel bad on my rest day because I feel like I've earned it.
 I get crabby when I miss a scheduled workout because the fear creeps in.**